RTL Nederland

-RTL Nederland is a Dutch media network, a subsidiary of the RTL Group.
+RTL Nederland is a Dutch media network, a subsidiary of DPG Media.
 The media company is located in Hilversum, although the licences of its TV stations are issued in Luxembourg.

 History

+Early years

-The history of the network dates back to 1989 when dutch minded RTL-Véronique started airing from Luxembourg.
+The history of the network dates back to 1989 when Dutch-minded RTL-Véronique started airing from Luxembourg.
 At the time commercial television was prohibited in The Netherlands, but by airing from Luxembourg the law could be bypassed.
-In the beginning the channel only focused on youth, this changed in 1990 when an agreement was made with Joop van den Ende – whose own commercial channel TV10 failed due to the same law – and the name of the channel was changed into RTL 4.
+In the beginning, the channel only focused on youth, this changed in 1990 when an agreement was made with Joop van den Ende – whose own commercial channel TV10 failed due to the same law – and the name of the channel was changed into RTL 4.
 In 1993 a second channel was created named RTL 5.

+Creation of HMG and regulatory problems

-In 1995 the two channels were merged in a new joint-venture with Veronica Association, until then part of the Dutch public broadcasting system.
-The new joint-venture was named Holland Media Group (HMG) and consisted of RTL 4, RTL 5, Veronica and the radio station HitRadio Veronica.
+In 1995, the two channels were merged in a new joint venture with Veronica Association, until then part of the Dutch public broadcasting system.
+The new joint venture was named Holland Media Group (HMG) and consisted of RTL 4, RTL 5, Veronica, and the radio station HitRadio Veronica.
+A supply contract with Endemol was also signed, which enabled the continuation of its production to other channels, including TROS slots on the public channels.
+The three channels took on a more "complementary" approach.

+The merger caused HMG to control three television channels, but Veronica's entry led to the auctioning of RTL 5 by the European Commission, in order to curb on its dominance of the Dutch commercial television landscape, violating EU competition regulations.
+Moreover, the creation of HMG could not be ratified unless RTL 5 could be sold and Endemol's share could be reduced to a "symbolic" level.

+In 1997, HMG had an ambitious plan to enter the Surinamese market.
+The goal was to launch a pay channel in Suriname featuring content from RTL 4 and Veronica and that would be available as a subscription satellite service.
+At the time, the only pay-TV company in Suriname was a small 16-channel service broadcasting mainly US-made films and shows.

 From 1997 till 1998 HMG participated in TV10, together with Saban, but sold its share to Fox.
 The joint-venture existed until 2001 when the Veronica Association left, leaving their channel and radio station behind, but because they took the trademark the channel and radio station were renamed Yorin.

-The company changed its name from Holland Media Group to RTL Nederland in 2004, a year later Yorin was renamed again this time to RTL 7.
-In 2006 the Yorin radio station was sold to SBS Broadcasting.
+On 6 August 2003, the Dutch Supreme Court ruled out that RTL 4 and RTL 5 would continue under Luxembourgish regulations.
+If the two channels were brought under Dutch law, the group would, according to the Media Authority, earn more money, but would be subject to strict Dutch advertising laws regarding product placement and commercial breaks, similar to the laws used by the public system.